Nazrath10R/RetroMiner/README.md

 <span style="color:blue">Search Database</span>

+- download SearchGUI and PeptideShaker into the repsectively named folders
-- download proteome of species to analyse
+- download proteome of species to analyse into human_proteome folder
 - add any protein sequences of interest
 - generate reverse sequences through searchgui

 ----------------